Growing From a Freelancer to an Agency Owner

 With the theory out of the way, which part of your services should you productize?
 One thing is clear, not all of them.
 You’ll invest a good amount of time analyzing your current services and need to decide which ones are worth keeping, and how to bundle them.

-Let’s assume that you are a designer, and you’ve been focusing on the travel niche until now.
+Let’s assume that you are a freelance designer, and you’ve been focusing on the travel niche until now.
 Most of your clients are travel agencies, some are travel bloggers.
 They usually hire you to create stylized graphics for blog posts, sometimes you need to create an infographic.

 The good news is that you already have a niche: travel companies.
 This helps you market yourself as the designer for everything travel related.
 Maybe you’re even a traveller yourself who loves taking pictures.
 In that case, you can leverage your own portfolio of picture assets, and use it exclusively for your clients.
 This sets you apart from designers who heavily rely on stock images.